 How we store your information

 Some information is stored on paper, but mostly it is stored electronically.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure information.

 Sharing your information

-We will only share your information where we are legally entitled to do so, for example:
+We only share your information where we are legally entitled to do so, such as:

 - to seek legal advice or in connection with court proceedings or statutory action to enforce compliance with tenancy conditions

 - child protection and safeguarding issues

 - where there is a health and safety risk or other risk to yourself, staff and others

 - where you have provided consent (such as customer consent for photos or films)